Vaseline for Tanning – Should You Use It?

 How To Soothe Skin After Sunburn

-If you do happen to tan with Vaseline and find that your skin is sunburned, irritated and sore afterward, you might be looking for ways to soothe the burn.
+If you do happen to tan with Vaseline and find that your skin is sunburned, irritated, and sore afterward, you might be looking for ways to soothe the burn.

 Protect yourself – If you are still in the sun and you feel your skin starting to burn, cover up with a high SPF sunscreen and stay in the shade until your skin has healed.

 Aloe Vera – Aloe Vera is a great choice for sunburned skin.
-Not only does it have a cooling effect, but it acts as an anti-inflammatory as well.
-Aloe Vera products help to soothe the skin and reduce peeling.
+Not only does it have a cooling effect, but it also acts as an anti-inflammatory.

-Hydration – The sun dries your skin out.
-To regain this hydration, you should drink a constant supply of water.
-It is easy to become dehydrated in the sun, so always have a bottle of water on hand.
+It is easy to become dehydrated in the sun, so always keep a bottle of water handy.

 Alternatives To Tanning With Vaseline

 Avoiding tanning in the sun with Vaseline is a good idea, but that does not mean you shouldn’t tan at all.
-There are many alternative ways to catch a tan, whether real or a fake tan.

 Spray Tans

-Spray tans are a popular method of tanning for many people.
-A spray tan technician in a tanning salon will evenly cover the body in a spray tan solution containing dihydroxyacetone (DHA).
-DHA reacts with the amino acids in the top layer of the skin, which darkens the skin, resulting in it looking tanned.
+DHA reacts with the amino acids in the top layer of the skin, which darkens the skin, resulting in a tanned appearance.

 Self-Tanners